Upside Down

 The most famous photograph of Earth was taken upside down.

 No one has been far enough from Earth to take this photograph since.
+There is no up in space.

-Blue Marble original orientation, south on top Original photograph · AS17-148-22727
+The Blue Marble (AS17-148-22727) in its original orientation, Antarctica and south at the top Original photograph · AS17-148-22727

 Enter the Map →